Skip to main content

 2. Assess and analyse the basis of and best route for EDI related actions to be created and embedded within the Department.
 This includes undertaking further qualitative and quantitative analysis, reflective learning and consulting with staff and students in the Department on issues identified.

-3. Respond to the identified barriers to EDI within the department, in particular those related to the 2010 Equality Act’s protected characteristics1, by creating and undertaking actions to support and empower staff and students in their working environment.
+3. Respond to the identified barriers to EDI within the department, in particular, those related to the 2010 Equality Act’s protected characteristics, by creating and undertaking actions to support and empower staff and students in their working environment.

 4. Measure the impact of the committee’s actions in part through overseeing the planning and submission process for future equality focused Departmental accreditations e.g. Athena SWAN, and supporting University level equality accreditations where possible i.e. Stonewall, Two Ticks, Mindful Employer and Time to Change.